fimbullinter/wotan/packages/mimir/README.md

 `await-only-promise` | Finds uses of `await` on non-Promise values.
 Also checks `for await` loops. *requires type information* | Works for all `PromiseLike` and `Thenable` types out of the box without any configuration.
 `generator-require-yield` | Require at least one `yield` inside generator functions. | There's no similar TSLint rule.
 `new-parens` | Require parentheses when invoking constructors. | Performance!
+`no-case-declaration` | Disallow `let`, `class` and `enum` in case blocks.
+These are visible within the whole switch statement body but not defined in other case clauses.
+The compiler currently doesn't warn about such uses.
+You should use a block to restrict the scope of the declarations. | TSLint has no similar rule, ESLint has `no-case-declarations` which forbids function declarations as well.
 `no-debugger` | Ban `debugger;` statements from your production code. | Performance!
 `no-fallthrough` | Prevents unintentional fallthough in `switch` statements from one case to another.
 If the fallthrough is intended, add a comment that matches `/^\s*falls? ?through\b/i`. | Allows more comment variants such as `fallthrough` or `fall through`.
 `no-inferred-empty-object` | Warns if a type parameter is inferred as `{}` because the compiler cannot find any inference site. | Really checks every type parameter of function, method and constructor calls.
 Correctly handles type parameters from JSDoc comments.
 Recognises type parameter defaults on all merged declarations.